Minifixio/twitch-video-comments-analyser/README.md

 const run = async () => {

-    // Retreive the comments and return an array of Comments (see the "patterns" section) const comments = await anaylser.getComments(619607685, 500, 800)
+    // Retreive the comments for the specified time range and return an array of Comments (see the "patterns" section) const comments = await anaylser.getComments(619607685, 500, 800)

+    // Retreive the comments for the whole video and return an array of Comments (see the "patterns" section) const comments = await anaylser.getAllComment(619607685)

     // Return an array with the ID of each emoticon used and its number of occurences const emoticonsDatas = anaylser.emoticonStats(comments)